 Ridge augmentation uses bone and tissue-grafting procedures to fill in the indented area of the jaw and gums.
 This will leave you with a smooth gum line that coexists with your restoration or dental implant.

-Dental implants in TX provide you with the best opportunity to get the smile you have always dreamed of.
+Dental implants provide you with the best opportunity to get the smile you have always dreamed of.
 By replacing damaged or missing teeth, implants can drastically improve your appearance and health.
-With the use of cutting-edge technology, our periodontists are able to give patients new and healthy smiles with dental implants.
+With cutting-edge technology, our periodontists can give patients new and healthy smiles with dental implants.

-Contact Lovett Dental at 832.990.8754 to schedule an appointment within the Greater Houston Metropolitan Area, Beaumont and Corpus Christi.
+Contact Lovett Dental at 832.990.8754, or contact us online to schedule an appointment within the Greater Houston Metropolitan Area, Beaumont and Corpus Christi.